Lambda Pi Eta (LPH)

 The Theta Kappa chapter of Lambda Pi Eta at the University of North Carolina at Chapel Hill was chartered in 1999 to continue the tradition and uphold excellence in the discipline of Communication.

-The induction period for Lambda Pi Eta occurs each fall semester in October and each spring semester in February.
+The induction period for Lambda Pi Eta occurs each fall semester in September and each spring semester in January.
 Eligible students (see Eligibility requirements) will be contacted and be presented with the opportunity to join the organization.
-Interested students will be able to participate in a small induction ceremony in November and a larger one in April.
+Interested students will be able to participate in a small induction ceremony in April.
 Students will have the opportunity to hold office within the organization in the subsequent school year, if applicable.

 The Goals of Lambda Pi Eta Include: